 The creative development of Weit (Far in English) through the influences of contemporary music making that challenges the idioms of creative electronic music can be observed within this work.
-A sparse openness flows with a silent confidence, further capturing the inovative process of the emergence of contemporary music making that is asscoiated within the works of Dee C’rell.
+A sparse openness flows with a silent confidence, further capturing the inovative process of the emergence of contemporary music making that is associated within the works of Dee C’rell.
 It is strikingly understated, but developed with a pertinent commitment to challenge music boundaries that progress the idosyncratic tendencies of genre related idealogies.

-Kompilation 2 is the second in the series that introduces a collection of compositions from Holm Records to a new audience, The album contains recordings which transcends from one to another through a variety of various music making practices, such as solo piano to minimal contempoary electronic music making.
+Kompilation 2 is the second in the series that introduces a collection of compositions from Holm Records to a new audience, The album contains recordings which transcends from one to another through a variety of various music making practices, such as solo piano to minimal contemporary electronic music making.

-Embracement Re-embrace Mix is an understated composition that focuses on the intimate elements of the original work, subsequently creating a more refined and minimal electronic version as opposed to the original.
+Embracement Re-embrace Mix is an understated composition that focuses on the intimate elements of the original work entitled, Embracement, subsequently creating a more refined and minimal electronic version as opposed to the original.
 The remix evokes all of the emotion still whilst maintaining the unique and identifying characteristics of the original Embracement, which is currently supported by many of the most respected DJ’s and compilers in their music genres worldwide.

 After the success of Nachtmusik, 2019 will bring the follow up album by Dee C’rell, entitled, Recital For Sleeping.
 A collection of minimal prepared piano compositions, recorded live in Berlin.